13 Top-Rated Things to Do in Dumfries

 Feb 21, 2023

-Author Brad Lane visited Dumfries on an extensive trip through Scotland in the fall of 2022.
+Author Brad Lane visited Dumfries on an extensive trip through Scotland.

 The Queen of the South, also known as Dumfries, is one of the largest towns in southwest Scotland.
 Its bustling town center is next to the scenic River Nith, with a centuries-old bridge nearby spanning the water.
 This river corridor is one of the first places to visit in this beautiful former royal burgh.